department-of-veterans-affairs/vagov-content/pages/decision-reviews/after-you-request-review.md

 ### What if I want to choose a different review option after I’ve submitted the form?

 <br>
-If you’ve submitted a form and want to change your review option, you have to send in a new decision review form within 1 year from the date on your VA decision letter or 60 days from the date you submitted your form.
-Please check your VA decision letter and be sure to request a review before the deadline.
+If you’ve submitted a form and want to change your review option, you can send in a new decision review request form within 1 year from the date on your VA decision.
+You must include a letter that says you want to withdraw your existing review and switch to a different option.

+If you requested a Board Appeal and want to switch to a different appeal option, you can send in a new Board Appeal form with a different option selected.
+You can switch appeal options within 1 year from the date on your VA decision or 60 days from the date you submitted your original form.

+You can’t select a new review option if you’ve already submitted evidence or had a hearing.

 ## What if I have more questions?
 <br>
-You can get answers to your questions on our Frequently Asked Questions page.
+Get answers to frequently asked questions about decision reviews.
 <br>
-<a href="/decision-reviews/faq/">See the FAQ</a>.
+<a href="/decision-reviews/faq/">Go to FAQs</a>.